6.7 Powerstroke DPF Delete Guide

 The power gains, MPG improvements, and peace of mind sound great.
 However, the downsides are pretty substantial as well.
 We generally do not recommend deleting your DPF system unless you are chasing crazy power gains, or have a failed DPF that you don’t want to spend $5k fixing.

 If you aren’t in either of these situations then deleting the 6.7 Powerstroke DPF causes headache.
-Inspections, repairs, etc. become more challenging and there are some serious fines for getting caught with deleted emissions systems, including having your truck crushed.
+Inspections, repairs, etc. become more challenging and there are some serious fines for getting caught with deleted emissions systems.

 Deleting the EGR system is a bit more of a headache since it’s more challenging to undo.